phrsampaio/deft-funnel/README.md

 * *Hh*           : a matrix containing the hessians of each constraint put side by side, i.e. a matrix with dimensions 'n' x ('nb_cons_h' * 'n').

-See some examples in the 'testset/greybox' directory.
+See some examples of functions 'dev_f' and 'dev_h' in the 'testset/greybox' directory.

 **Optional input:**